-2.4 Innovative Financial Instruments
+2.3 Innovative Financial Instruments

 As is his duty, the Lord Mayor espouses London's position as the world's leading International Financial Centre.
-He credits this to its inventiveness; for example the development of hedge funds and use of sophisticated financial instruments, such as derivatives.
+He credits this to its inventiveness; for example the development of hedge funds and use of sophisticated financial instruments, such as derivatives54.
 This position was widely accepted by the international finance community.
-For example, during the Lord Mayor's visit to Austria in 2005, the Governor of the Austrian National Bank, Mr Klaus Liebscher, stated that:
+For example, during the Lord Mayor's visit to Austria in 2005, the Governor of the Austrian National Bank, Mr Klaus Liebscher, stated that: "It also accepts the importance of the City of London... as a strong financial centre that can drive innovation." [and] 'Innovative' instruments such as derivatives can indeed offer huge financial gains.
+However, they are often highly complex, presenting extreme risks through a lack of regulation, and an absence of a safety net to protect against possible losses56.

+Regardless, in the lead up to the global financial crisis, the Lord Mayor aggressively championed the use of high risk, high reward innovative financial instruments throughout the world.In May 2006, Brunei and Thailand took a positive view on derivatives, and the report states that a follow-up to the visit would include:57 "A seminar on the use of derivatives."
+58. The Lord Mayor also visited Malaysia in April

-&lt;sup>52 Report by The Rt.
+54 Report by The Rt.
 Hon.
-The Lord Mayor (Mr Alderman John Stuttard) on his visit to Poland, Tuesday 11 July-Thursday 13 July 2007
+The Lord Mayor (Alderman David Brewer CMG) on his visit to Japan and Northern China, 31 August-16 September 2006

-&lt;sup>53 Report by The Rt.
+55 Report by The Rt.
 Hon.
-The Lord Mayor (Mr Alderman John Stuttard) on his visit to Poland, Tuesday 11 July-Thursday 13 July 2007

-&lt;sup>54 Report by The Rt.
-Hon.
-The Lord Mayor (Alderman David Brewer CMG) on his visit to Japan and Northern China, 31 August-16 September 2006
+The Lord Mayor (Alderman David Brewer CMG) on his EU Pre-Presidency visit to Austria, Tuesday 22nd November-Wednesday 23rd November 2005